Herbaria (or fungaria)

 BM holds around 400,000 lichen specimens including 10,000 type specimens, and about a quarter of these are from Britain.
 A list of the collections held is available on the NHM website.
 Potentially suitable material should be sent to the Lichen Curator.

-Cataloguing these specimens is a huge job and the catalogue is still incomplete, but it can be searched on the NHM Botany Collections Database
+Cataloguing these specimens is a huge job and the catalogue is still incomplete, but it can be searched on the NHM Lichen Collections page

 E – Royal Botanic Garden, Edinburgh

 E holds c.
 60,000 lichen specimens, of which 65% are British.
 They include historical collections and an extensive herbarium (> 25,000 specimens) compiled by Brian Coppins.
-For more information see the RBGE Taxonomy and Systematics Web pages.
+For more information see the RBGE Lichen Collection web page.

 K – Royal Botanic Gardens, Kew